This article has been approved by an Indeed Career Coach

 Here are a few examples of administrative skills:

-Having an organized workspace, computer and calendar can help you complete administrative tasks in a quality and time-efficient manner.
+Strong organizational skills to keep your workspace and the office you manage in order.
+Having an organized desk, computer and calendar can help you complete administrative tasks in a quality and time-efficient manner.
 Administrative professionals might also be in charge of organizing supply closets, filing systems, processes and more.

 Communication is a crucial skill to have when performing administrative tasks.
 You must be able to communicate processes and information to others, respond clearly to questions and requests and more.
 You must also be able to use various types of communication including verbal, nonverbal, written and visual communication.